🧬

 What this tool does

-Given a peptide drawn as SMILES (the chemical-structure string format), this converter returns the canonical one-letter amino-acid sequence β€” the form you'd write in a paper or an order.
-It works for linear peptides (e.g. leu-enkephalin β†’ YGGFL), for cyclic peptides (e.g. vasopressin), and for modified peptide drugs (e.g. liraglutide, semaglutide) where side-chain modifications such as fatty-acid lipidation on Lys produce a K[x] flag in the output.
+Given a peptide drawn as SMILES, this converter returns the canonical ProForma sequence (the PSI-MS standard string format used in proteomics), plus the monoisotopic mass.
+It works for linear peptides (e.g. Leu-enkephalinYGGFL, mass 555.27), for cyclic peptides (e.g. vasopressin), for capped peptides ([Acetyl]-MK-[Amide]), and for clinical peptide drugs where side-chain lipidation on Lys produces a K[Formula:C28H46N2O9]-style flag with the explicit atomic delta.

 How it works